TRAVELACADIA2023ABANDONED TRAILSHIKING

 Acadia Adventures 2023 – Day 7

-Fawn Pond or Breakneck Rd?
+Fawn Pond or Breakneck Road?

 Fog again this morning!
 It was dense but didn’t cause any problems as I ran down to Mount Dessert Bakery for two plain croissants and a pecan sticky bun.
 As we sat on the porch enjoying our breakfast, it even appeared to brighten up for a minute, and I almost saw the sun … and then it started to rain.